Featured site: Find out what are the trending items on Amazon.com!

 Whether you are just beginning to plan for it or are already in the middle of a second pregnancy, this is an exciting time in your life.
 All too often however, pregnancy information is geared toward first-timers.
 Here we look at what to expect for a second or subsequent pregnancy.

-Disclaimer: this article is mom-to-mom advice and is in no way a replacement for medical advice.
+Disclaimer: this article is parent-to-parent advice and is in no way a replacement for medical advice.
 If you have questions or concerns, see a medical professional as soon as possible (doctor, ob-gyn, nurse or midwife).

 Pregnancy is an exciting time, whether it is your first, second or subsequent pregnancy.
 Although it can also seem overwhelming, your workload won’t have increased immeasurably with a second pregnancy.

-- If you’re a working mother: Remember that when the new baby is born and you’re on maternity leave, you can look forward to sleeping at the same time as the baby sleeps while your oldest is in daycare.
+• If you’re a working mother: Remember that when the new baby is born and you’re on maternity leave, you can look forward to sleeping at the same time as the baby sleeps while your oldest is in daycare.

-- If you’re a stay-at-home mother: Remember that you were pregnant and working at one time with your first pregnancy.
+• If you’re a stay-at-home mother: Remember that you were pregnant and working at one time with your first pregnancy.
 A second pregnancy simply replaces your previous work outside the home with your current care you provide for your older child.

 1. The second pregnancy can be very different from the first